phone scam fake

 And by engagement rate, I mean their ratios of likes and comments compared to their following.
 I know a lot of people(me included) that would first check if the brand’s following is good, to see if they’re legit.
 If the brand’s following is low, like around 500, they may just be a small business trying to find ambassadors.
 However, the majority of the followers of a fake brand are bots.
 You can buy thousands of them online.

 This is why, a way to tell if it’s a brand scam or not, is to look at their engagement rate.
 If their post gets 400 likes and 20-30 comments, but they have 40,000 followers that’s how you know they’re fake.
-Imagine you had a bunch of followers, 40,000 or so(maybe you already do), you would obviously have more than 1% of your followers liking your posts.
+Imagine you had a bunch of followers, 40,000 or so(maybe you already do), and you would have more than 1% of your followers liking your posts.

 Same with comments, the comment amount will be lower than your likes, but it shouldn’t be less than 1%.
 Especially if their posts showcase models, those models should have their own following added on top of the brands.
 This is a great way to see if they’re fake and just bought a ton of bots as followers.

-Plus, another way to see if they’re scammers is to actually look at their comments.
+Plus, another way to see if they’re scammers is to look at their comments.
 You’re probably not the first person they contacted, and people who’ve been scammed are angry.
 They’ll go to the comments and say something about it.
 Granted, the brand doesn’t delete them beforehand.
 But it’s always worth checking, just in case.

 How many people are tagging them?

-When I was researching common techniques that scammers use, they said to look at the tagged.
+When I was researching common techniques that scammers use, they said to look at the tag.
 Usually, when a brand contacts you, they want you to tag them or something similar when you post.
 And here’s the thing if they were looking for ambassadors they wouldn’t contact hundreds of people.
-Real brands do their research and find actual models/bloggers, and pick a select few.
+Real brands do their research find actual models/bloggers, and pick a select few.

-“dm us to collab”
+“DM us to collab”

-“would love to collab, dm us @…”
+“Would love to collaborate, DM us @…”

 • BIGGEST RED FLAG: if they say contact us on a different account.
 Here’s why; their first account would get reported for making so many spam comments, and using bots.
 This is why they created a second account, so if they do get reported or banned, they don’t exactly lose anything.
 Why else would a brand use a separate account?